rswfire/builtwithautonomy.com/docs/readme.md

 - **Spatial proximity** - signals from the same location.
 - **Thematic similarity** - signals with related content.

+### Synthesis

+**AI-powered pattern detection and relationship mapping across signals and clusters.**

+The synthesis layer processes raw signals to generate two forms of understanding:

-### Metadata
+#### Metadata Extraction
-AI-powered extraction that identifies:
+Identifies structural elements without reframing or pathologizing:
 - Themes and entities.
 - Emotional/cognitive markers.
-- Structural patterns.
+- Temporal patterns.
 - Cross-signal relationships.

-**Critical:** Metadata extraction does _not_ reframe or pathologize.
-It maps what's there, not what "should" be there.
+**Critical:** Metadata maps what's there, not what "should" be there.
+No diagnostic framing.
+No institutional interpretation.
+Just pattern recognition.

-### Reflection
+#### Reflection Generation
-Narrative synthesis layer that transforms signals and metadata into coherent forms:
+Transforms signals and clusters into coherent narrative forms:

 - **Mirror** - High-fidelity representation without interpretive distortion.
 Shows you what you documented, as you documented it.
 - **Myth** - Archetypal pattern recognition.
 Lived reality rendered as mythic structure, revealing deeper patterns.
 - **Narrative** - Structured storytelling across temporal spans.
 Your signals woven into coherent narrative flow.

-### Synthesis

-**Pattern detection and relationship mapping across signals and clusters over time.**

-The synthesis layer observes signal streams and identifies:
-- **Recurring themes** - patterns that repeat across temporal or spatial boundaries.
-- **Trajectory shifts** - inflection points where direction or tone changes.
-- **Structural coherence** - how signals relate to form larger patterns.
-- **Emergent narratives** - stories that become visible only at scale.
+**How it works:**
+- Synthesis processes individual signals → generates metadata.
+- Synthesis processes clusters of signals → generates reflections.

-**Synthesis generates Reflections from Clusters** - transforming grouped signals into coherent narrative forms (Mirror, Myth, or Narrative) that reveal patterns invisible at the individual signal level.
+- Reflections reveal patterns invisible at individual signal level.
+- All processing preserves full audit trail (attempts, errors, annotations).

+**Synthesis observes:**
+- Recurring themes across temporal/spatial boundaries.
+- Trajectory shifts and inflection points.
+- Structural coherence patterns.
+- Emergent narratives visible only at scale.
 ---

 ## Why Autonomy Exists